Food Grade Phosphoric Acid Market Size and Share

 Food Grade Phosphoric Acid Market Analysis by Mordor Intelligence

-The food-grade phosphoric acid market was valued at USD 2.76 billion in 2026 and is projected to reach USD 3.55 billion by 2031, reflecting a compound annual growth rate (CAGR) of 5.16% during the forecast period of 2026-2031.
+The food-grade phosphoric acid market was valued at USD 2.62 billion in 2025 and is expected to reach USD 2.76 billion in 2026, with projections indicating it will grow to USD 3.55 billion by 2031.
+This represents a compound annual growth rate (CAGR) of 5.16% during the forecast period from 2026 to 2031.
 The market's growth is driven by the continued reliance of beverage formulators on the acid's sharp flavor profile and buffering properties, while food processors benefit from its dual functionality as an emulsifier and microbial-control agent.
 Cola remains the largest application segment; however, the use of food-grade phosphoric acid is expanding in processed cheese, ready-to-eat meat, and shelf-stable dairy products, where alternative acidulants fail to provide the same level of pH precision.
 Investments in high-purity "green" production facilities in countries such as Canada, India, and Egypt indicate a willingness among brand owners to pay a premium for low-impurity grades that facilitate regulatory compliance.
 Concurrently, regulators in the United States and Europe are exploring phosphogypsum reuse and implementing stricter impurity limits, prompting producers to adopt cleaner wet-process production methods.

 Key Report Takeaways